shellkore/all-green/README.md

 Download or clone this repo and copy `main.sh` file into your newly created repo.

-run manin.sh file as sudo
+run main.sh file as sudo

 `sudo bash main.sh`